A-Joacox/minesweeper-cpp/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)!-->

 This is a minesweeper console and `soon` sfml proyect.

+v1: first version of the proyect, bad POO implementation
+v2: second version of the proyect, better POO implementation

 <!-- GETTING STARTED -->
 ## Getting Started